David-OConnor/pyflow/README.md

 creates a folder with the basics.
-- Run `pyflow install` in a project folder to sync dependencies with `pyproject.toml`, or add dependencies to it. this file will be created if it doesn't exist.
+- Run `pyflow install` in a project folder to sync dependencies with `pyproject.toml`, or add dependencies to it.
+This file will be created if it doesn't exist.
 - Run `pyflow` or `pyflow myfile.py` to run Python.